 TURNER BROTHERS | NEW YORK

-TURNER BROTHERS NEW YORK is an exciting figural barrel that comes in some wonderful amber and green colors with tonal shifts left and right.
+Apple-Touch-IconAThe Turner Brothers New York is an exciting figural barrel that comes in some wonderful amber and green colors with tonal shifts left and right.
 There are also variants with the embossing copy positioning and size of the typography.
 You can notice these variances in the examples I have posted further below.
-There is also a TURNER BROTHERS square that had a label for Turner’s Forest Wine Bitters.
+There is also a Turners Brothers square bottle that had a label for Turner’s Forest Wine Bitters.
 Some think the barrel contained whiskey while the square contained bitters.
+What is great about the Turner name is that it ties directly into New York and California.

-The six (some say five) Turner Brothers were manufacturing soda water in Buffalo, New York as early as 1850.
-By 1853 they had opened a branch depot in San Francisco and were listed as syrup and cordial manufacturers.
-The Turner Brothers advertised in the October 1858 Nevada Journal newspaper that they are manufacturers of Turner’s Ginger Wine, Forest Wine Bitters, syrups, cordials and an unrivalled Vegetable Bitters.
-Sometime in 1865 the Turner Brothers sellout to the firm of McMillan and Kester and thereafter McMillan & Kester start advertising that they are the proprietors of the Turner brands. (source Rick Simi – Western Bitters News)
+The Turner Brothers advertised in the October 1858 Nevada Journal newspaper that they were the manufacturers of Turner’s Ginger Wine, Forest Wine Bitters, syrups, cordials and an unrivalled Vegetable Bitters.
+Sometime in 1865, the Turner Brothers sold the business to the firm of McMillan and Kester.
+Thereafter McMillan & Kester started advertising that they were the proprietors of the Turner brands. (source Rick Simi – Western Bitters News)

 The Turner Brothers (note there are 6) are each depicted on this Civil War era scrip note payable in Buffalo or New York City.
 The portraits are extraordinarily realistic and were engraved by W.L.
 Ormsby.
 The note also bears the New York Bank Note Co. imprint who did the actual printing. – PCS Currency